OSU-Enhancing-Deformation-Analysis/displaceToStrain/README.md

 Eigen is used for matrix operations.
 It can be downloaded from the [Eigen website](http://eigen.tuxfamily.org/index.php).
 Put the Eigen folder in the dependencies folder at `dependencies/Eigen/`.

+OpenCV is required for strain pre/post processing.
+It can be downloaded from [OpenCV website](https://opencv.org/releases/).
+**After downloading, you must:**

+1. Add the path to opencv/build in the downloaded files on your computer to your PATH environment variable

+2. In opencv/build/x64/vc16/bin, copy all dll and pdb files to the same folder as your strain_calc.exe

 ### Building

 To build the program, run the following command: